databrickslabs/ucx/src/databricks/labs/ucx/queries/assessment/estimates/03_0_data_migration.md

 Once you have defined your data model in UC and that you've created appropriate Storage Credentials and External Locations, you can then migrate your data to UC

-Assumptions for a single table upgrade estimates:
+Assumptions for a single table migration estimates:

 - UC Data model has been defined
 - Storage Credentials are in place